lawrennd/snippets/_physics/includes/maxwells-demon-short.md

 </div>

 \include{_scripts/includes/maxwell-js.md}
 }{Maxwell's Demon.
 The demon decides balls are either cold (blue) or hot (red) according to their velocity.
-Balls are allowed to pass the green membrane from right to left only if they are cold, and from left to right, only if they are hot.}{maxwells-demon}
+Balls are allowed to pass the green membrane from right to left only if they are cold, and from left to right only if they are hot.
+The displayed entropy is the Shannon entropy of the velocity histogram (a coarse-grained proxy, not full thermodynamic entropy).}{maxwells-demon}

 \endif